 In the 2011 census people whose day-to-day activities are limited by their health or disability was just over 1 in 5.
 In Norfolk 33% of the population aged 16-64 are disabled according to UK law or a have a work-limiting disability compared to 29% in England, this is estimated to be 130,000 people in Norfolk.

 Criminal justice system

 Norfolk has three prisons; HMP Bure, HMP Norwich and HMP Wayland.
+As of 31st March 2021, these had populations of 585, 687 and 877 respectively.
 Offenders are more likely to smoke, misuse drugs and/or alcohol, suffer mental health problems, report having a disability, self-harm, attempted suicide and die prematurely compared to the general population.
-The links between poor health and reoffending have been documented along with the links with drugs and alcohol, housing and employment.
-Norfolk’s level of reoffending as a percentage of those who reoffend is similar to the national level, however first time offenders rate is higher than the national figure.
+In 2018 Norfolk prisoners had a reoffending rate of 30% for adults and 42% for juveniles.
+Both rates are higher than the average in England & Wales.